-Session 4: Group Activity on Goal-Setting by Ms. Niharika Vohra
+Session 4: Understanding self and others by Ms. Neharika Vohra

-In the third session, Ms. Niharika Vohra conducted a group activity involving three groups tasked with building towers using blocks.
+In the third session, Ms. Neharika Vohra conducted a group activity involving three groups tasked with building towers using blocks.
 The activity began with each group estimating the height of their tower and forming a team.
 Ms. Vohra highlighted that the target was set without any relevant data, illustrating the challenges of goal-setting in such circumstances.
 She emphasized that goals can sometimes become barriers, and excessive instructions may lead to confusion.
 The activity aimed to enhance participants' understanding of effective goal-setting, emphasizing the importance of data, communication, and collaboration within a team.